Want to learn how to install a washing machine?

 Learning how to install a washing machine is straightforward if you are fitting it in the same place as the old one.
 I have been plumbing for over ten years and have fitted quite a few washing machines and dishwashers.

-If you are quite good at DIY, then you should be able to install a washing machine without the need to ring a plumber.
+If you are good at DIY, then you should be able to install a washing machine without the need to ring a plumber.

 When fitting it into a new place that has not had a washing machine there before, you might need to arrange for a plumber to run a water supply and waste pipe in first.